 What are the benefits of exercise?

-I’d guess that around 70% of the people I speak to would like to either lose weight or maintain their current weight.
+Many people when asked about their weight say that they would like to either lose weight or maintain their current weight.
 Exercising regularly is a great answer to this - every single time you go out walking, running, or to the gym, you’re burning calories.
 Match this with a good diet and you’ll end up consuming less than what you’re burning off doing all those exercises you love to hate!

 Improving mental health and making you feel happier